Chapter 5101:6-8 Administrative Appeal

 The administrative appeal process does not apply to administrative disqualification hearing decisions.

 An administrative appeal may only be requested by or on behalf of an individual applying for or receiving benefits.
-An administrative appeal may not be requested by the local agency, the state agency, or another entity, such as a managed care plan, acting for or in place of the local or state agency.
+An administrative appeal may not be requested by the local agency, the state agency, or another entity, such as a managed care plan or "MyCare Ohio" plan, acting for or in place of the local or state agency.

 The administrative appeal process is the responsibility of the bureau of state hearings.

-(B) Notice of the right to and the method of obtaining an administrative appeal shall be included on the state hearing dismissal notice, included as part of the state hearing decision, . and included on the notice of failure to establish good cause for abandonment required by rule 5101:6-5-03 of the Administrative Code.
+(B) Notice of the right to and the method of obtaining an administrative appeal shall be included on the state hearing dismissal notice, on the JFS 04005 "State Hearing Decision" (rev. 1/2015), and on the notice of failure to establish good cause for abandonment required by rule 5101:6-5-03 of the Administrative Code.

 (C) Administrative appeal requests